benharvie/AmaPrice-API/README.md

 # AmaPrice API

 Amazon global price comparison API.
-Save money by finding deals across other parts of the world through Amazon, with a Prime membership, shipping will still be free!
+AmaPrice will scrape Amazon's domains for all of their prices globally, as they vary from country to country, allowing you to compare for the best price.
+With a Prime membership shipping will be free, saving some 💰!

 Supports: